Isav77/HasAnyoneFedTheDog-/README.md

 - **Auto-reset** at configured times to clear feed status for the next meal
 - **Missed feed indicator** -- orange and red LEDs if a feed window closes without a feed
 - **Tablet reminder** -- blue LED and display prompt on a configured day of the month
-- **Push notifications** via ntfy.sh for fed, tablet due, tablet given, and optionally missed feed
+- **Temperature and humidity monitoring** via DHT11 sensor, displayed on OLED and logged hourly to serial
 - **Wi-Fi and NTP** for accurate timekeeping with daily resync and background reconnection
 - **Simulation mode** for testing without real hardware using Wokwi
 - **Debug logging** via serial monitor